abedafnan/Design-Patterns/README.md

 of the many if/else statements).
 This is achieved by creating objects that represent various states and a context object whose behavior varies as its state object changes.
 * It's similar to the concept of finite-state machines.

+##### Iterator
+An Iterator is an object that provides a standard way to examine all elements of any collection ( without exposing their different implementations).